 Jennifer Piper: Welcome to the Next Generation Design podcast.
 I’m your host, Jennifer Piper.
 Today, I’m talking to Sam Anand, professor of mechanical engineering at the University of Cincinnati, about his role as director of the Siemens Simulation Center, how his department is able to utilize NX in their curriculum, and the rapidly-evolving world of computer-aided design.
 Before we begin, let’s meet today’s guest.
 Sam, can you tell our listeners a bit about your role at the University of Cincinnati?

 Sam Anand: I’m a professor of Mechanical Engineering.
 I’ve been here for 32 years.
 I work in the area of advanced manufacturing, digital manufacturing, intelligent design, and all aspects of IoT, AR, VR, and MR. I am the director of the Siemens Simulation Center at the University of Cincinnati.
 I’m also the co-director of the Industry 4.0/5.0 Institute at the University of Cincinnati which is campus-wide.
 I’ve had a breadth of experience with multiple industries.
-When I say “industries,” it’s also research contracts with the university, with Raytheon, Honeywell, P&G, GE, Ford Motor, a whole range of those industries, Faurecia, and so on.
+When I say “industries,” I am talking about research contracts with the university, with Raytheon, Honeywell, P&G, GE, Ford Motor, a whole range of those industries, Faurecia, and so on.
 And we have used several pieces of Siemens tools in these contracts and brought them back to the classroom for student experience.
 So, that’s a quick overview.
 So, about 35 years of experience in advanced manufacturing and digital manufacturing.

 Jennifer Piper: Welcome to the show and thank you for joining us today.
 I’m curious, how did you start your career in engineering?
 What first attracted you to the field?

-Sam Anand: I came to this country in 1984 after I got my master’s in Mechanics Engineering from India, and I came to Penn State, that is where I stayed for about six years and I got my master’s and a doctorate in industrial and manufacturing engineering.
+Sam Anand: I came to this country in 1984 after I got my master’s in Mechanical Engineering from India, and I came to Penn State, that is where I stayed for about six years and I got my master’s and a doctorate in industrial and manufacturing engineering.
 And then I moved over to the University of Cincinnati in 1990, and that’s where I’ve been since I started.
 Engineering has always been a passion because it allows us to be creative in solving problems, particularly the gaps in the industry, and coming up with new, organic kind of knowledge to solve those problems, either in design or in manufacturing.
 My passion was manufacturing because I see products and goods made, and we know that is a driver of most economies eventually.
 So, that is where I wanted to put my entire interest and stress here.
-So, in a nutshell, the creativity and problem-solving capability of engineering is what attracted me.
+So, in a nutshell, the creativity and problem-solving capabilities of engineering are what attracted me.
 And of course, I haven’t left this field, so that definitely emphasizes my interest in that area.

 Jennifer Piper: Was teaching always your end goal?

 Sam Anand: No, not at all.
 I was interested in engineering.
 So, when I went to Penn State, obviously, I was interested in getting a master’s and a doctorate.
-But I initially wanted to work in the industry, but the training and research that I did at Penn State and the basic exposure to different professors from different universities, who I met at conferences and other kinds of scenarios, gave me the impetus to actually become a professor because mingling, teaching with research, and problem-solving puts you on a sweet spot where you can teach people, you can also do research, and also interact with industry and bring that back to the classroom.
+But I initially wanted to work in the industry, but the kind of training and research that I did at Penn State and the basic exposure to different professors from different universities, who I met at conferences and other kinds of scenarios, gave me the impetus to actually become a professor because mingling, teaching with research, and problem-solving puts you on a sweet spot where you can teach people, you can also do research, and also interact with industry and bring that back to the classroom.
 That was what I liked, and that’s what made me become a professor.